 Nighttime agitation causes suffering for people with dementia, distresses caregivers, and often results in prescriptions for harmful antipsychotic medications.
 A sleep disorder, restless legs syndrome (RLS), may be causing nighttime agitation.
 The study will investigate if treatment of RLS with the FDA-approved medication, gabapentin enacarbil (Horizant®), improves sleep and reduces nighttime agitation, restless legs syndrome symptoms, and the use of antipsychotic medications.

-The NightRest research study is supported by the National Institute on Aging of the National Institutes of Health under Award Number R01AG051588 and is in collaboration with Center for Excellence in Long Term Care.
+The NightRest research study is supported by the National Institute on Aging of the National Institutes of Health under Award Number R01AG051588 and is in collaboration with Luci Baines Johnson and Ian J. Turpin Center for Gerontological Nursing.

 The eight-week, double-blind, randomized control trial will include 136 residents with dementia, nighttime agitation, and RLS in long-term care settings in Central Texas.
 Residents will receive either gabapentin enacarbil (Horizant®) or a placebo.
 A 2-month post-trial follow-up will assess whether there is a decrease in antipsychotic medications for nighttime agitation behaviors in people with dementia.